mschultz4/practice/topics.md

 }
 greet({ name: 'amy' })

+* What does this log?

 for (var i = 0; i < 4; i++) {
   setTimeout(() => console.log(i), 0)
 }

-I want this code to log out "doggo", but it logs out undefined!
+* I want this code to log out "doggo", but it logs out undefined!

 let dog = {
   name: 'doggo',